 Many people have abdominal pain after drinking alcohol because of less serious issues.
 As mentioned in the introduction, it can be a simple symptom of a hangover.

 But, stomach pain after drinking becomes serious when you experience it time and time again, regardless of how much you drink.

 This shows that you have damaged your stomach lining, and if you don’t seek the treatment you will end up causing permanent damage to it!

 Alcohol gastritis presents some additional symptoms beyond stomach pain.
 This includes the following:

 - A burning sensation in your stomach

 If you experience these symptoms, then you know that your stomach pain after drinking is more serious than a simple hangover.
-As such, you should look to treat the problem before it gets worse and leads to a serious illness!
+As such, you should look to treat the problem before it gets worse and leads to a serious illness.

-Treatment for stomach pain when drinking alcohol
+Treatment for alcohol-induced stomach pain

 More often than not, chronic stomach pain after drinking is a sign of alcohol abuse or addiction.
 Therefore, giving up drinking isn’t as easy as it seems.

 Alongside this, you may be prescribed medication that eases the pain and stops the digestive enzymes in your stomach from attack the lining.